mrBymax/hackZurich2023/README.md

 Our tool also uses a gaze detection neural network in order to identify eye movement patterns while performing tasks in front of the computer to check for changes in the direction of gaze.

 ## Challenges we ran into
+Integrating the EEG electrodes seamlessly into the Logitech headphones presented a considerable challenge.
+We had to ensure a harmonious marriage of form and function, where the user experiences the EEG monitoring effortlessly while enjoying high-quality audio.
+This demanded meticulous software design and a big number of tests.

 ## Accomplishments that we're proud of
 Integration of all the different metrics to the dashboard was one of the major ch